smartyfh/DNMF/README.md

 + Check DNMF.m for the main program

-+ Run test.m for a testing
++ Run test.m for testing